 Asset Class Minimum Benchmark Maximum

-Canadian Equities 0% 0% 15%

 Global Equities 0% 10% 20%

 Fixed Income 0% 10% 20%

 Private Debt 0% 20% 30%

 Private Equity 0% 10% 20%

 Real Estate 0% 10% 20%

 Infrastructure 0% 40% 50%

 Short-Term Investments 0% 0% 20%

-- 3.4 In the event that the allocation to an asset class at the end of a quarter is outside of the range of the minimum and maximum as set out in paragraph 3.3, the Chair of the Committee will instruct staff to reallocate the assets to the percentages set out in the "Total" column in paragraph 3.1 and direct the investment managers to reallocate their assets in accordance with paragraph 3.3. - 3.5 Cash disbursements from the Fund are to be funded from one or a combination of investment managers and asset classes, as determined by Coast Funds' CFO and confirmed by the Fund's investment advisor, to maintain compliance with paragraphs 3.1, 3.2, 3.3, and 3.4.
+- 3.4 In the event that the allocation to an asset class at the end of a quarter is outside of the range of the minimum and maximum as set out in paragraph 3.3, and subject to paragraph 3.2, the Chair of the Committee will instruct staff to reallocate the assets to the percentages set out in the "Total" column in paragraph 3.1 and direct the investment managers to reallocate their assets in accordance with paragraph 3.3. - 3.5 Cash disbursements from the Fund are to be funded from one or a combination of investment managers and asset classes, as determined by Coast Funds' CFO and confirmed by the Fund's investment advisor, to maintain compliance with paragraphs 3.1, 3.2, 3.3, and 3.4.
 In the event that Coast Funds' CFO and the Fund's investment advisor do not agree on the investment manager or asset class allocation, the decision shall be referred to the Chair of the Committee. - 3.6 The asset mixes in paragraphs 3.1 and 3.3 contains allocations to asset classes with restricted liquidity, including private credit, private equity, and infrastructure, that will take time to implement.
 The Committee recognizes that there may be temporary deviations from these asset mix ranges and targets until the manager selection process and transition are complete.
+In addition, during the transition period, the asset class weights used for benchmarking purposes will reflect the Fund's actual asset allocation rather than the long-term benchmark weights.